AdobeDocs/marketo-measure.en/help/advanced-features/custom-revenue-amount/using-a-custom-revenue-amount-field.md

 ---
-description: Using a Custom Revenue Amount Field - [!DNL Marketo Measure]
+description: "Using a Custom Revenue Amount Field guidance for Marketo Measure users"
 title: Using a Custom Revenue Amount Field
 exl-id: 517ea4f9-aa83-48d0-8ce7-003f4a907430
 feature: Custom Revenue Amount
 ---
 # Using a Custom Revenue Amount Field {#using-a-custom-revenue-amount-field}

 By default, Buyer Attribution Touchpoints will pull the Opportunity Amount from one of two fields: